ekdeguzm/odin-recipes/README.md

 * Successfully upload and view images
 * Create links to lead to other pages
 * Organize my files in an efficient way
+* Utilize CSS to add a backgound color, center text, and manipulate font text and color